Sharing is caring!

 Keep all chocolate products away from its reach, especially the most harmful items like cocoa powder and baker’s chocolate.
 You can keep them in height.

-Make Sure Your Kids Won’t Give Them.
+Make Sure Your Kids Will Not Give Them.

 Make your kids understand that chocolates are toxic for dogs and should be kept away from them.
 Tell them not to keep it in places where the dogs can reach.